 One year I was teaching at the middle school level.
-The school that I was teaching in was located in an AFFLUENT area in the suburbs.
+The school that I was teaching in was located in an Affluent area in the suburbs.
 At that time the student population was made up of around 85% white students, 8% african american students, and 6% Hispanic Students.
 The majority of these students lived in single family homes.
-We had 3-4 apartment COMPLEXES as well as a TRAILER park that was within our attendance area.
+We had 10-12 apartment complexes as well as a trailer park that was within our attendance area.

-At this meeting was also our DIVERSITY COORDINATOR Mr. D. Tim was African American and was moving from one of the toughest NEIGHBORHOODS in North minneapolis.
+At this meeting was also our diversity coordinator Mr. D. Tim was African American and was moving from one of the toughest Neighborhood in North Minneapolis.
 Needless to say Tim was in for a little bit of a culture shock.

 When first lunch came I got a call on the walkie talkie for me to head to the Lunchroom.
 I ran down as fast as I could.
 When I got to the lunchroom I saw that Tim was standing on the lunch table yelling "Power to the people!" as loud as he could.
 As I was walking to the table trying not to smile I saw that every student of ethnicity was sitting at the table with him.